Faizul-Bitto/learn-GoLang/05. functions/c. function best practice/README.md

 ## Next Steps

-- Learn about [error handling in functions](../d.%20error%20handling/) for robust applications
+- Learn about [scope](../../06.%20scope/) to understand variable visibility in functions
-- Study [function parameters and variadic functions](../e.%20function%20parameters/) for flexible designs
+- Study [variable shadowing](../../07.%20variable%20shadowing/) for advanced variable concepts
-- Explore [anonymous functions and closures](../f.%20anonymous%20functions/) for advanced patterns
+- Explore [types of functions](../../08.%20types%20of%20functions/) for different function patterns
-- Investigate [method definitions](../g.%20methods/) for object-oriented design
+- Investigate [parameters and arguments](../../09.%20parameters%20and%20arguments/) for flexible function designs
-- Practice [unit testing](../h.%20testing/) for function-based code
+- Review [closure](../../11.%20closure/) for advanced function concepts